Orlando Salido

 Orlando Salido Rivera (born November 16, 1980) is a Mexican former professional boxer who competed from 1996 to 2017.
 He held multiple world championships, including the International Boxing Federation (IBF) featherweight title in 2010, the World Boxing Organization (WBO) featherweight title twice between 2011 and 2014.
 He was the first person to defeat Vasiliy Lomachenko.

-Salido is known for taking part in many entertaining, classic fights, with his bout against Francisco Vargas being named 2016 Fight of the Year by several media outlets.
-Salido is also highly regarded for his upset wins over Juan Manuel López and Vasiliy Lomachenko, both of whom were considered to be among the best active boxers, pound for pound, during Salido's career.
+Salido is known for taking part in many classic fights, with his bout against Francisco Vargas being named 2016 Fight of the Year by several media outlets.
+Salido is also regarded for his upset wins over Juan Manuel López and Vasiliy Lomachenko.

 Professional career

 Early career

 Salido debuted as a professional in 1996, at the age of 15.
 Salido suffered several losses in his early career, sporting an 8–6–1 record after 15 fights.
 Salido was knocked out 5 times during this period, but he has not been stopped since March 2000.
 Salido faced former WBO super featherweight world champion Regilio Tuur on 23 November 2001, defeating him via split decision after eight rounds.
 Nine days later, he faced former WBC featherweight champion Alejandro Martín González but lost a majority decision after ten rounds.
 Salido then took a fight against IBF #1 featherweight contender Lamont Pearson on a weeks' notice.
 Salido got a decisive unanimous decision win, which introduced him to the sanctioning bodies' rankings, making him a title contender.